vivek-repale-albanero/vivek-repale-albanero/README.md

 - 👋 Hi, I’m @vivek-repale-albanero
 - 👀 I’m interested in Web-development, JS, React, Vue, Angular, Animations and ThreeJS
-- 🌱 I’m currently learning Angular.
+- 🌱 I’m currently using React, Vue and Angular.
 - 💞️ I’m looking to collaborate on building Albanero Dev Platform.
 - 📫 How to reach me ramrao.repale@albanero.io.